Algebraic relations between solutions of Painlev\'e equations: Introduction and notation

+Understanding the algebraic relations between solutions of a fixed Painlev\'e equation with generic coefficients was driving force behind the recent series of papers of Nagloo and Pillay \cite{nagloo2017algebraic, nagloo2014algebraic, nagloo2015geometric}, which we now describe.

-In \cite{nagloo2011algebraic} Nagloo and Pillay conjecture that solutions $y_1, \ldots , y_n$ to a \emph{fixed} Painlev\'e equation whose complex parameters are generic satisfy: that is \emph{solutions of a generic Painlev\'e equation together with their derivatives are algebraically independent}.\footnote{Here \emph{generic} means that the tuple of parameters is transcendental and algebraically independent over $\m Q$.
-So, the results of Pillay and Nagloo apply to $P_{II} ( \pi)$ or $P_{IV} (\pi, e^ \pi)$ but not to $P_{IV} (\pi , 3 \pi )$ or $P_{IV} ( \sqrt {2}, \pi).$} We will refer to this (and related generalizations) as the Nagloo-Pillay conjecture.
-In \cite{nagloo2011algebraic}, Nagloo and Pillay prove a weak version of the conjecture; if equality does not hold in the above equation, then it must be that there are two solutions of the given equation $y_{i_1}, y_{i_2}$ such that This weak version of the conjecture follows from establishing the strong minimality and geometric triviality of the given equation, which Nagloo and Pillay accomplish for all Painlev\'e equations with generic complex parameters \cite{nagloo2011algebraic}.
-In \cite{nagloo2014algebraic}, Nagloo and Pillay go farther, and establish the strong form of their conjecture for each of the families $P_{II}-P_{V}$ (and prove a weaker statement for $P_{VI}$), again all under the assumption that the complex parameters are generic.
+In \cite{nagloo2017algebraic} Nagloo and Pillay conjectured that solutions $y_1, \ldots , y_n$ to a \emph{fixed} Painlev\'e equation whose complex parameters are generic satisfy: that is, \emph{solutions of a generic Painlev\'e equation together with their derivatives are algebraically independent}.\footnote{Here \emph{generic} means that the tuple of parameters is transcendental and algebraically independent over $\m Q$.
+So, the results of Pillay and Nagloo apply to $P_{II} ( \pi)$ or $P_{IV} (\pi, e^ \pi)$ but not to $P_{IV} (\pi , 3 \pi )$ or $P_{IV} ( \sqrt {2}, \pi).$} We will refer to this and some related generalizations we give as the {\bf \emph{algebraic independence conjecture}.} In terms of the previous subsection, the conjecture claims that any Painlev\'e equation with generic coefficients is strongly minimal and strictly disentegrated \ref{trivialdef}.
+We mention that claims of this nature have been made in the past by Drach and Vesiot, and that the conjecture was established for the first Painlev\'e equation by Nishioka \cite{nishioka2004algebraic}.

+In \cite{nagloo2017algebraic}, Nagloo and Pillay proved a weak version of the conjecture; if equality does not hold in the above equation, then it must be that there are two solutions of the given equation $y_{i_1}, y_{i_2}$ such that This weak version of the conjecture follows from establishing the \emph{strong minimality} and \emph{geometric triviality} of the given equation, which Nagloo and Pillay accomplish for all Painlev\'e equations with generic complex parameters \cite{nagloo2017algebraic}.
+In this paper, we give a fundamentally new proof of these facts for $P_{III}$, $P_V$, and $P_{VI}$.
+We also establish this conjecture for the $D_7$ family of $P_{III}$, a new result, as this family had not been considered by Nagloo and Pillay.

+In \cite{nagloo2014algebraic}, Nagloo and Pillay go farther, and establish the strong form of their conjecture for each of the families $P_{II}, P_{IV}, P_{V}$ (and prove a weaker statement for $P_{III}$ and $P_{VI}$), again all under the assumption that the complex parameters are generic.
+Recently, Nagloo \cite{nagloo2019algebraic} strengthened this result to establish the strong form of the conjecture for $P_{III}$ and $P_{VI}.$ In \cite{nagloo2015geometric}, Nagloo establishes the weak form of the conjecture for solutions of $P_{II} ( \alpha)$ as long as $ \alpha \notin \frac{1}{2}+\m Z$.